Requirements for the Major

 [RECOMMENDED SCHEDULE FOR MAJORS]

-Here is the Major Proposal Form, for your review, which will be used in your meeting: Major Proposal Form
+Here is the Major Proposal Form, for your review, which will be used in your meeting: Major Proposal Form(link is external)

 Introduction to Urban Research, URBS 2000 (1 cu)

 Majors learn how to ask research questions about urban issues, what kinds of information and methods are available to address these questions, and gain experience with statistical analysis.
-In some cases, research methods courses in other departments can be considered as a substitute for Urban Studies 200, with the approval of the major advisor.
-This course is offered in fall and spring, and is intended to prepare the student for URBS 400, Senior Seminar.
+In some cases, research methods courses in other departments can be considered as a substitute for Urban Studies 2000, with the approval of the major advisor.
+This course is offered in fall and spring, and is intended to prepare the student for URBS 4000, Senior Seminar.
 Students should take this course during their junior year.
 Students planning to study abroad during the junior year may elect to take URBS 2000 in the second semester of their sophomore year.

 Fieldwork Seminar, URBS 3000 (2 cu, 1 semester)

 Students typically enroll in spring of their junior year.
 Urban Studies students who wish to take a semester abroad should plan to do so in the fall term.
-Meet with Elaine Simon as soon as possible if you anticipate any special problems with taking fieldwork in the spring term, or of being able to commit 15 hours per week to an internship in your junior spring semester of study.
+Meet with Julia McWilliams as soon as possible if you anticipate any special problems with taking fieldwork in the spring term, or of being able to commit 15 hours per week to an internship in your junior spring semester of study.

 Note: Students should consider Fieldwork as two of their courses that semester, and, ideally, enroll for only two other cus.